Sandra Day O'Connor: Post-Supreme Court career

-On November 19, 2008, O'Connor published an introductory essay to a themed issue on judicial accountability in the Denver University Law Review.
+On November 19, 2008, O'Connor published an introductory essay on a themed judicial accountability issue in the Denver University Law Review.
 She called for a better public understanding of judicial accountability.
 On November 7, 2007, at a conference on her landmark opinion in Strickland v.
 Washington (1984) sponsored by the Constitution Project, O'Connor highlighted the lack of proper legal representation for many of the poorest defendants.
-O'Connor also urged the creation of a system for "merit selection for judges," a cause for which she had frequently advocated.
+O'Connor also urged the creation of a system for "merit selection for judges", a cause for which she had frequently advocated.

 On August 7, 2008, O'Connor and Abdurrahman Wahid, former President of Indonesia, wrote an editorial in the Financial Times stating concerns about the threatened imprisonment of Malaysian opposition leader Anwar Ibrahim.

 In October 2008, O'Connor spoke on racial equality in education at a conference hosted by the Charles Hamilton Houston Institute for Race and Justice at Harvard Law School.
 Later in the conference, she was awarded the Charles Hamilton Houston Justice Award alongside Desmond Tutu and Dolores Huerta.

 Following the Court's Citizens United v.
 Federal Election Commission decision on corporate political spending, O'Connor offered measured criticism of the decision, telling Georgetown law students and lawyers, "that the Court has created an unwelcome new path for wealthy interests to exert influence on judicial elections."

 O'Connor argued in favor of President Barack Obama naming the replacement for Antonin Scalia in February 2016, mere days after Scalia's death, opposing Republican arguments that the next president should get to fill the vacancy.
-She said, "I think we need somebody there to do the job now and let's get on with it"; and that "[y]ou just have to pick the best person you can under the circumstances, as the appointing authority must do.
+She said, "I think we need somebody there to do the job now and let's get on with it. ...
+You just have to pick the best person you can under the circumstances, as the appointing authority must do.
 It's an important position and one that we care about as a nation and as a people.
 And I wish the president well as he makes choices and goes down that line.
 It's hard."

 Judge William H. Pryor Jr., a conservative jurist, has criticized O'Connor's speeches and op-eds for hyperbole and factual inaccuracy, based in part on O'Connor's opinions as to whether judges face a rougher time in the public eye today than in the past.

-O'Connor has reflected on her time on the Supreme Court by saying that she regrets the Court hearing the Bush v.
-Gore case in 2000 because it "stirred up the public" and "gave the Court a less-than-perfect reputation."
-The former justice told the Chicago Tribune that "Maybe the Court should have said, 'We're not going to take it, goodbye,' ...
+O'Connor reflected on her time on the Supreme Court by saying that she regretted the Court hearing the Bush v.
+Gore case in 2000 because it "stirred up the public" and "gave the Court a less-than-perfect reputation".
+She told the Chicago Tribune that "maybe the Court should have said, 'We're not going to take it, goodbye,' ...
 It turned out the election authorities in Florida hadn't done a real good job there and kind of messed it up.
-And probably the Supreme Court added to the problem at the end of the day."
+And probably the Supreme Court added to the problem at the end of the day".